LiamGritters/RaspberryPiSecurityCamera/README.md

 ## Building
-Currently the only supported platform is Linux.
+Currently the only supported on the Raspberry Pi 3.
 You must also have a complier that supports C++11

 clone this repository
 ```